 For example: If one Share costs $1 and you purchase one share, $1 will be added to your monthly level payment.

 Moving will not affect your participation in community solar, as long as you continue to be an OPPD customer.
 Your subscription will move to your new property or rental with you.
-If you move outside of OPPD’s territory, your account with us will be closed, and, if applicable, OPPD will refund the $100 deposit, even if it is prior to the end of the five year term of the agreement.
+If you move outside of OPPD’s service territory, your account will be closed, and, if applicable, OPPD will refund the $100 deposit, even if it is prior to the end of the five year term of the agreement.

 There are no additional surcharges.
 Taxes will be applied to the total charges of the bill as it is currently.